 1. Not meeting deadlines.

-If there’s a holdup that’s hindering your ability to deliver on time, let the reporter know — sometimes they have a little wiggle room.
+If there’s a holdup that’s hindering your ability to deliver on time, let the person waiting on you know — sometimes they have a little wiggle room.
 At the very least, providing a heads up will signify that you understand the importance of meeting their deadline, and will increase the likelihood that they’ll be willing to work with you again.

 This applies to your colleagues, too.
 Being respectful of deadlines, even those set internally, is a crucial to maintaining your professionalism.
 Think back to group projects in college where there was always one slacker — you don’t want to be that person at your job, do you?
 If you’re having trouble prioritizing your projects or have multiple coinciding deadlines, ask your manager for help.
 Chances are he or she will be able to help you shift things around so you’re not pulling your hair out in frustration--and so that you won’t have to write emails that begin with “Sorry for the delay on this.”
 No one likes being the recipient of that email.